Approximation of Splines in Wasserstein Spaces: Background

-for all $t\in[0,1]$, \cite{BeBr00}.
+for almost every $t\in[0,1]$ (cf. \cite{AmGi05}, Proposition 8.4.5), where $C_c^\infty(\R^d)$ is the set of all real-valued, smooth, compactly supported functions on $\R^d$, and the bar notation denotes the closure of a set with respect to the $L^2(\mu_t,\R^d)$ norm.
 This fact justifies the suggestive definition of the set $T_{\mu}$ as the tangent space of the Wasserstein space $\ProbW(\R^d)$ at the point $\mu$.
 The Riemannian metric on $\ProbW(\R^d)$ at $\mu$ is then simply given by the $L^2$ product

 where $\langle\cdot,\cdot\rangle$ on the right hand side represents the usual inner product on $\R^d$.
 Then, the path energy $\pathenergy$ of the measure-valued curve $(\mu_t)_t$ can be expressed by